 PDF documents are ubiquitous.
 They are easy to share, and all popular operating systems recognize them.
 At the same time, the format has a few imperfections.
 For example, combining files without third-party services is impossible.
 Follow our tips to merge hundreds of documents in a flash.

 Owners of Mac computers can use a native tool for basic merger — the Preview program.
 Windows offers no such features at all.
 However, you can merge PDF files using the CoolUtils offline software quickly and easily.
-Here is how to create professional-looking documents from any number of files.
+If you are interested in editing PDF files, you can edit your pdf on Smallpdf.com

 Do Not Convert Online